 Forecasters at the National Oceanic and Atmospheric Administration (NOAA) first released data back in February indicating the El Niñ0 conditions that had dominated 2023 would be fading away and La Niña would develop right on its heels.
 At the time, they gave a 55 percent chance that La Niña would develop during the summer months.
 By March, those odds were bumped up to 62 percent during that same time period and an almost overwhelming 82 percent chance La Niña would emerge by October.

-La Niña is a period of periodic cooling of the ocean’s surface in the central and east-central equatorial Pacific.
+La Niña is a periodic cooling of the ocean’s surface in the central and east-central equatorial Pacific.
 It’s the cooling phase of the El Nino/Southern Oscillation (ENSO) cycle, and conditions have remained neutral since El Niño ended earlier this year (neither El Niño or La Niña conditions over the equatorial Pacific).
-While probabilities of a La Niña emerging evolve month-to-month.
-NOAA forecasters have generally upgraded the odds and even intensity of such events whenever they release monthly updates.
+While probabilities of a La Niña emerging evolve month-to-month, NOAA forecasters have generally upgraded the odds and even intensity of such events whenever they release monthly updates.
 This month, however, that trend shifted.

-NOAA said in its October monthly update, “the team still favors a weak event, but has lowered the chances of La Niña.
+NOAA stated in its October monthly update, “the team still favors a weak event, but has lowered the chances of La Niña.
 A weaker La Niña implies that it would be less likely to result in conventional winter impacts, though predictable signals could still influence the forecast guidance.”

 For reference, last month’s forecast highlighted just over 70 percent odds that La Niña would form by the end of November.